Charles S. Fairfax: Death

 Charles S. Fairfax died suddenly, at age 40, at Barnum's City Hotel in Baltimore, Maryland, after having traveled east as a chairman of the California delegation to the Democratic National Convention, which was assembled in New York City.
 He is interred in Rock Creek Cemetery, Washington, D.C., as is his widow.

-Ada Benham, widowed, moved to Fort Ross, California, until she sold her holdings and moved to Washington, D. C.
+His wife Lady Ada Fairfax, now widowed, moved to Fort Ross, California, until she sold her holdings and moved to Washington, D. C.

 Fairfax was thoroughly identified with the state of his adoption, and was well known and respected on the Pacific coast.
 He stood high in the Masonic fraternity, the members of which arranged to send a large delegation at the time of his death.